po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/README.md

 ### Git Guide

 Refer to the Git Guide to review the Git concepts for this unit.
-Watch the `📹 Git Guide` video for an additional walkthrough of the git concept.
+Watch the `📹 Git Guide` video for an additional walkthrough on how to use Git.

   * 📖 [Git Guide](./01-Activities/21-Evr_GIT-Guide/README.md)